ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

 This is an instruction that tells the computer to "print" the text "Hello Chicktech!" to the screen.
-Python is a simple but powerful programming language that is famously easy to learn but still powerful enough to --insert some cool statistic about how widely python is used--.
+Python is a simple but powerful programming language that is famously easy to learn but still powerful enough to --TODO: insert some cool statistic about how widely python is used--.

 Let's try it out!